Context:

 Since we were a new team and hadn't worked together on XR development projects before, we couldn't look to an existing workflow to help us define our requirements.
 Creating three rough proto-personas helped us group and prioritize features from our exploration according to audiences and their potential motivations.

 Playing with existing cameras in VR applications helped us visualize possibilities and problems.
-One feature that stood out was the prevalence of a floating preview screen.
-I kept this idea since I found its feedback of what the camera was doing to be very helpful in learning how the devices worked and operating them.
+One feature that stood out was the prevalence of a floating preview screen, which provided excellent feedback about camera state and generally that it was a camera.
+However, it could also get in the way sometimes.

 We anticipated mostly needing a first person view of the scene but also thought of some instances where walking through trigger volumes or other larger-scale interactions might need to be documented from an external view.
 I sketched a virtual drone (in the style of Snap's IRL Pixy product) that indicated camera position in 3d space and was an affordance for repositioning the camera.

-Having VRChat’s prefabs ready to go also helped us uncover some new ideas through playful interactions, like this one below where a follow camera tracks an avatar as they run around drawing lines with a pen.
-We realized that in lieu of creating more fully developed VR scenarios, we could instead stage some of the building blocks to help us get clear on what kinds of spatial interactions we might need to be documenting.
+Having VRChat’s prefabs and pickup system ready to go also helped us uncover some new ideas through playful interactions, like this one below where a follow camera tracks an avatar as they run around drawing lines with a pen.